vaam-store/sschool/charts/sschool/README.md

 ## How to Install

-1. Employ the below `values.yaml` content for configuring the GIS Application:
+1. Employ the below `values.yaml` content for configuring the SSchool:

 ```yaml
 # Simplified values.yaml configuration file